weimin17/weimin17.github.io/_pages/home.md

 ## News

 - 2024-07: TrojVLM is accepted by [ECCV 2024](https://eccv2024.ecva.net/)!
 We investigate the vulnerabilities in the generative capabilities of Vision-Language Models, with a focus on image captioning and visual question answering (VQA) tasks.
-- 2024-06: BadCLM is accepted by [AMIA 2024](https://amia.org/education-events/annual-symposium)!
+- 2024-06: BadCLM is nominated as the Best Student Paper by [AMIA 2024](https://amia.org/education-events/annual-symposium)!
 We investigate the clinical language model's vulnerabilities.
 - 2024-03: One paper is accepted by [NAACL 2024](https://2024.naacl.org/)!
 We introduce a task-agnostic method for detecting textual backdoors, targeting a range of language models and traditional NLP tasks.
 - 2023-10: [TAL](https://aclanthology.org/2023.findings-emnlp.716.pdf) is accepted by [EMNLP 2023](https://2023.emnlp.org/)!
 - 2023-03: Two papers are accepted by [ICLR 2023 Workshop on BANDS](https://iclr23-bands.github.io/)!